SevketYALCIN/blog/README.md

-# Blog
+# blog

-- React, Typescript, Sass
-- Gatsby v2 + gatsby-starter-blog (React, graphql)
-- Typography.js
+Personal website and blog built using Gatsby v2 and Typescript

 ## Running in development

 `gatsby develop`